awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/SettingUp/BackupRegion.md

     chmod +x ./scripts/create-dr.sh
     ./scripts/create-dr.sh <template bucket> <template prefix> <stack name> <REGION> <backup bucket name> <inventory bucket name>

-Note that we pass in the primary region as the last argument.
+Note that we pass in the primary region as the fourth argument.

 For example: